Evpok/modernconfstyles/lrec/README.md

 LREC
 ====

 This is an unofficial style for [The International Conference on Language Resources and Evaluation (LREC)](http://lrec-conf.org/).
-It works for both the extend abstract and final submissions.
+It works for both extended abstracts and final submissions.

 Note that according to the official guidelines, using this should get you rejected

 > You MUST use the LREC template for both the Extended Abstract and the Final Paper.
 If you do not, your submission will be rejected.
+[*LREC 2018 Autor's Kit*][authorkit2018]

 ## How to use